-Earlier this week we had the chance to talk to some members of the SBN community Bruins Nation regarding this week’s matchup with the Huskies.
+Earlier this week we had the chance to talk to members of the UCLA community Bruins Nation regarding this week’s matchup with the Huskies.

 Here’s what we learned in our Q&A: